 - 1. A specific study (i.e., Economic Study). - 2.
 A specific project (i.e., Acquisition of Real Estate). - 3.
-A specific task (i.e., Real Estate negotiations). - 4.
-Or a combination of the above.

-.22 Advertise the Need for Professional Services Consultants - State law (RCW 39.26) requires that each Agency must competitively solicit that Agency's requirement for professional services.
+A specific task (i.e., Real Estate negotiations). - Or a combination of the above. - .22 Advertise the Need for Professional Services Consultants State law5 requires that each Agency must competitively solicit that Agency's requirement for professional services.
 An Agency can comply with these requirements by using a competitive solicitation process that provides an equal and open opportunity to qualified parties.

 The need for consultant services must be advertised at least one day per week for two consecutive weeks (14 day minimum) in the area newspaper used for publication of legal notices.
-A three week minimum response time from the initial date of publication should be provided to consultants.
+A three-week minimum response time from the initial date of publication should be provided to consultants.
 These advertisements may be supplemented by additional advertisements in special interest publications such as the Daily Journal of Commerce, trade magazines, or publications utilized by disadvantaged business enterprises.

-.22a Advertisement Content - The advertisement should contain the same information listed in Section 31.12a (see Appendix 31.91 for an advertisement example).

-.23 Professional Services Consultant Evaluation and Selection Process - The Local Agency must establish guidelines for technical evaluation of the qualifications received, determination of finalists for the purpose of written or oral discussions, and selection for agreement award.
+- .22a Advertisement Content The advertisement should contain the same information listed in Section 31.12a6. - Agency must establish guidelines for technical evaluation of the qualifications received, determination of finalists for the purpose of written or oral discussions, and selection for agreement award.
 Consultants will be selected based upon the qualifications they present.
 Fees may be considered as an evaluation factor in the professional services selection process, but it is not a "low-bid" consultant selection where the low bidder wins the contract automatically.